The Interest Rate for Secured Medium Loans is 48%. Maximum Comparison Rate is 67.41% p.a.

 You may be able to apply for an advance at any time if you get any of the following:

 You’ll find more information about these payment types and who would not be eligible, here.

-As a Centrelink customer, the type of loan you are eligible for depends on your circumstances.
+The type of cash loans Centrelink recipients may be eligible for depends on circumstances.
 Here are some commonly searched for loan types: